opensearch-project/documentation-website/_security-plugin/access-control/api.md

 >
 >For example, since the values in the fields ```"user.id": "User-1"``` and ```"user.id": "User-2"``` contain the hyphen/minus sign, this special character will prevent the analyzer from distinguishing between the two different users for `user.id` and interpret them as one and the same.
 This can lead to unintentional filtering of documents and potentially compromise the safeguards that control access.
 >
->To avoid this circumstance, you can use a custom analyzer or map the field type as `keyword`, which performs an exact-match search.
+>To avoid this circumstance, you can use a custom analyzer or map the field as `keyword`, which performs an exact-match search.
 See [Keyword field type](https://opensearch.org/docs/2.2/opensearch/supported-field-types/keyword/) for the latter option.
 >
 >For a list of characters that should be avoided when field type is `text`, see [Word Boundaries](https://unicode.org/reports/tr29/#Word_Boundaries).
 {: .warning}